Specials

 Some special European Grand Prix statistics do not belong in any category, but are certainly worth mentioning.

-- Six women reached a top 4 position in an EGP:
+- Seven women reached a top 4 position in an EGP:

 - Katie Wu was the first woman to win in the 2013 Ghent EGP